sk176h/learnings/spark_and_curl.md

 }
 ```

-##	Issuing other REST commands with Curl
+##	Issuing other REST commands with curl

 `GET` is the default operation when we run curl as `curl http://someurl:port/somepath`